whiskyechobravo/kerko/README.md

   button should be hidden from search results pages.
 Defaults to `0` (i.e. no limit).
 * `KERKO_FEEDS`: A list of syndication feed formats to publish.
 Defaults to `['atom']`.
-If set to an empty list, no syndication feed will be provided.
-At this point, the only supported format is `'atom'`.
+If set to an empty list, no web feed will be provided.
+The only supported format is `'atom'`.
 * `KERKO_FULLTEXT_SEARCH`: Allow full-text search of PDF attachments.
 Defaults to `True`.
 To get consistent results, see [Ensuring full-text indexing of your attachments in